 Day 12: Trip concludes in Kathmandu

-- Hotel/lodges during trekking on twin sharing basis
+- Hotel/lodges during trekking on a twin sharing basis

 - Responsible Adventures expert trek leader or Trek with Raj

 - Use of trekking kit bag during the trek